 - (Mostly) Cut out soda and wine I still have the occasional soda or glass of wine, but for the most part, I’ve eliminated them.
 I always felt bloated and was gaining weight quickly when drinking them daily.
 Now that I don’t drink soda and wine so much, I rarely crave them.

 - Protein Shakes I began drinking 1-2 protein shakes each day to replace a meal or snack.
 It helps to curb cravings and makes me feel great, I have a lot more energy.
-Lady Boss Lean is amazing and tastes great.
-I’m also about to try out Shakeology, I have heard so many great things about it and it’s said to be one of the best shakes on the market.
+Orgain has an amazing-tasting chocolate shake as well as other flavors.

-- Vitamins & Supplements I take a daily multivitamin for women, Beachbody Performance Energize to get ready for workouts, and Beachbody Performance Recover after workouts.
+- Vitamins & Supplements I take a daily multivitamin for women, pre-workout to get ready for workouts and recover after workouts.
 (I love it- It tastes like chocolate milk!).

 Wrapping It Up